CustomersPricingResearchAboutCareersContact

 By thinking through the particular outcomes you wish to achieve and applying the security canary maturity model, you can quickly identify the level of maturity you likely wish to attain.

-Our view is that when considering the desired outcomes it will generally become clear that implementing a security canary program at the Managed level is necessary as this is where real value of a canary program comes.
-It is also where significant work comes in.
+Our view is that when considering the desired outcomes it will generally become clear that implementing a security canary program of at least the Managed level is necessary.
+This is where real value of a canary program begins to be realised.
+There is, however, a non-trivial amount of work involved to attain this level.

 The work to be done